danteerz/Analyzing-the-Value-of-NBA-Rookie-Contracts/README.md

 meaning that their on-court performance is better than their salary would indicate.
 I created a second model that predicts team surplus from overall draft pick and years of experience.
 This model found that, as draft pick increases, team surplus increases indicating that the most valuable draft picks are at the end of the first round.
+The R script and final essay are included in the project.